jahlives/extractAttachments/README.md

 It uses python email class to parse a file for attachments.
 Only default python libs, that should be shipped in every python installation, are used.

 Currently it expects the given filename to start with a digit like dovecot server does name the mail files.
-If you need the script to read ANY file in given dir, then apply no_filename_filter.patch
+If you need the script to read ANY file in given dir, then comment line 98 and uncomment line 99

 ## Usage
 ```